Learn how to care for a jade plant inside, outdoors, and over the winter!

 All about caring for a jade plant

 Today we’re talking jade plants, a plant I can’t believe it has taken me this long to write about!
-Jade is a popular succulent to have around the house, and they actually have a sweet meaning behind them.
+Jade is a popular succulent to have around the house.
 They are sometimes called a lucky plant, money plant, or money tree because they are thought to bring good luck to their owners.
 They are often given as housewarming gifts because of this.

 South Africa averages a whopping 1,000 hours of sunlight every year, so it’s safe to say that jade plants LOVE the sun.
 Mature jade plants thrive in 4-6 hours of sunlight every day, so it’s best if you keep them in a bright, south-facing window.
 A red border around the leaves is a sign you’re giving it a good amount of bright light.

 Unlike other succulents that can be damaged by direct sunlight, jade plants are hardy, and only in extreme cases can the green leaves turn completely yellow from the sun.
 If you want to put your plant in bright, direct light, make sure to acclimate it by increasing the amount of light each day incrementally.
 Baby jade plants aren’t quite as tough yet, though, and should only be exposed to indirect sunlight to keep the leaves from burning.

 Water and soil needs

 Jade plants can be a little tricky to water since they’re desert plants and can go long periods of time without water.
 To water your jade plant, soak the soil and let the water drain out of the bottom of the pot.
 Then remove any sitting water.
 Good drainage is absolutely essential for this plant!
 Overwatering can cause the leaves to fall or lead to root rot very easily.